'France win sets up the final and duel many craved'

 As Morocco's players, staff and their inspirational coach Walid Regragui took a prolonged and thoroughly merited ovation in front of those adoring fans with their dreams broken, so another one came tantalisingly into view for Sunday's final at Lusail Stadium.

 Namely that of France v Argentina, and Kylian Mbappe v Lionel Messi.
+The Paris St. Germain team-mates will be international adversaries on the sport's biggest stage.

-Both men play for French side Paris St-Germain.
 The 23-year-old Frenchman is going for his second World Cup winner's medal while the Argentine genius 12 years his senior has one last crack at winning the crown that would further bolster his claims to be the greatest to have ever played the game.

 Mbappe's status would be further cemented with successive World Cup triumphs as France aim to become the first country to retain the trophy, albeit it is actually now a different piece of silverware, for 60 years after Brazil won it in Sweden in 1958 and Chile four years later.